spree/spree/guides/content/developer/advanced/seo.markdown

 Page titles are an important part of search engine optimization and should be meaningful and relevant to the page content.
 There are a few configuration settings for getting the best page titles possible.
-“Site Name” will appear in the beginning of each of your titles.
-When possible, we assign an appropriate title after that (product name, taxon name, etc), but when we can’t do that, we use the “Default Seo Title”.
+"Site Name" will appear in the beginning of each of your titles.
+When possible, we assign an appropriate title after that (product name, taxon name, etc), but when we can't do that, we use the "Default Seo Title".

 #### Alt Attribute on Product Images